FOyelude/FOyelude/README.md

 ---

 ## 🚀 About Me
 I am a First-class graduate in Electrical and Electronics Engineering at Covenant University.
 I enjoy finding solutions to problems using data, particularly in the e-commerce, engineering, and fintech industries.
-I am super excited to contribute and keep learning, and I am open to opportunities including internships, volunteer work, and entry-level roles where I can make a real impact.
+I am super excited to contribute and keep learning, and I am open to opportunities, including internships, volunteer work, and entry-level roles, where I can make a real impact.

 ---